Want to learn how to draw

 What’s the Difference Between Drawing Anime and Manga Characters?

-Do I Need to Learn Human Anatomy to Draw Manga?
+Do I Need to Learn Human Anatomy to Draw Manga ?

 What are the Best Manga Styles for Beginners to Start With?

 Beginners often benefit from starting with foundational or less complex styles before tackling highly intricate ones.
-Simple character designs with clear lines, like those found in some Shonen or slice-of-life manga, are ideal for practicing.
-Rather than focusing on a specific genre, concentrate on mastering general stylistic features for faces, bodies, and hair first.
+Simple character designs with clear lines, like those found in some Shonen or slice-of-life

 Can I Learn to Draw Manga Without Taking Formal Classes?